 We’ve overhauled our skincare routine, our work arrangements, and our diets, all in the name of self-care, but when’s the last time you revamped how you recover from a breakup?
 At Mend, we’ve tapped into the science of heartbreak to create a holistic approach to mending.
 You don’t "just get over a breakup," you work through it.
 Our mission is to help you find a healthier way to recover from heartbreak free of timelines and judgments.

 In this guide, we’ve outlined some of our top recommendations for mending.
-You can dig deeper into each tool for mending through our training content featured in the app and Mend Classes.
+You can dig deeper into each tool for mending through our training content featured in the app.

-We built journaling into your daily Mend because it helps you organize your thoughts and feelings after a breakup and allows you to reflect on the day’s training topic.
+We built journaling into our app because it helps you organize your thoughts and feelings after a breakup and allows you to reflect on the day’s training topic.
 We’re also big fans of a gratitude practice, which shifts you into a positive mindset.

 Each day on the Mend app you’ll log your self care activities.
 It’s a reminder to put your self care first.
 Do more of the things that make you smile, feel at ease, and help you recharge.
 Give this time priority on your calendar too, so that you don’t end up skipping it because you get busy with everything else going on in life.